BECOME AN ALLIED SOCIETY

 • We will schedule your food and beverage functions, board meetings, and members meetings, in addition to your sessions.

-• We can help ease conference organization during transition periods within your association because your officers will be working with permanent WEAI employees.
+• We can help ease conference organization during transition periods within your association since your officers will be working with permanent WEAI employees.

 Benefits to Your Society